 Information for Pro Bono Attorney Supervisors

-The Pro Bono Program is always looking for quality pro bono opportunities for our students.
-We welcome your interest in having our law students volunteer at your organization or law firm.
+The Pro Bono Program seeks quality pro bono opportunities for its students.
+We welcome your interest in having our law students volunteer at your organization or firm.
 We appreciate your willingness to work with a law student volunteer and to provide them with an opportunity to develop valuable legal skills while serving a client in need.
-Pro bono is an important part of our students’ education, and therefore we require that all volunteers are supervised by a licensed attorney.
-Our goal is to guarantee that students receive adequate training, mentoring and feedback.
+Pro bono is an important part of our students’ legal education.
+Our goal is to ensure that students receive appropriate training, mentoring and attorney supervision.
 If you would like to request the assistance of a student pro bono volunteer, please complete our Supervisor-Initiated Pro Bono Project Request Form.

-All projects must be law-related and involve the use of legal skills such as interviewing witnesses, counseling clients, drafting court documents or regulations, legal research and writing, analyzing legislation or appearing in court or administrative proceedings.
+Pro bono projects should necessitate the use of legal skills.
+Appropriate volunteers tasks include interviewing witnesses, counseling clients, developing legal community education materials, drafting court documents or regulations, legal research and writing, analyzing legislation, or appearing in court or at an administrative proceeding.
 Law student volunteers should not be assigned clerical tasks.
-You can also request students who have special skills such as foreign languages or who have taken specific law school courses.
-Once your completed form is returned and approved, we will send an email alert to students encouraging them to apply.
+Your pro bono request for assistance can specify special skills such as foreign languages or students who have taken specific law school courses.
+Once your completed form has been submitted and approved, an email alert will be sent to students encouraging them to apply.
 Student applications are forwarded to project supervisors for screening and volunteer selection.

-To ensure that your experience with your student volunteer is as positive and productive as possible, please review the following suggestions for effective supervision.
+To ensure that your experience with your student volunteer is as positive and productive as possible, the Pro Bono Program offers the following tips for effective supervision.

-- As soon as you have selected your volunteer(s), schedule an initial meeting with the student(s) to clarify your expectations for the project.
-This discussion should include all relevant deadlines, your expectations for professionalism, prioritizing of assignments, appropriate attire and office policies/ procedures.
-It can be helpful to give the student(s) assignments in writing.
+- Schedule an initial meeting with the student(s) to clarify your expectations for the project.
+This discussion should include all relevant deadlines, expectations for professionalism, and appropriate attire, and office policies/ procedures.
+It is helpful to give the student(s) assignments in writing.

-- When possible, include your volunteer in case-related activities—particularly meetings with clients, witnesses or opposing counsel.
+- Include your volunteer in case-related activities—particularly meetings with clients, witnesses, or opposing counsel.

-- Provide substantive feedback on an ongoing basis both to reduce anxiety and to enhance the student’s ability to produce a quality work product.
+- Provide substantive feedback on an ongoing basis both to reduce student anxiety and to enhance the volunteer’s ability to produce a quality work product.

-- Educate your volunteer about ethical rules in areas such as conflicts, unauthorized practice and client confidentiality.
-A student volunteer who does not seek/receive appropriate supervision can put you at risk for malpractice liability.
+- Educate your student volunteer about ethical rules in areas such as conflicts, unauthorized practice, and client confidentiality.
+A student volunteer who does not receive appropriate supervision can put you at risk for malpractice liability.

-If you have any questions or concerns about your student volunteer, please contact Assistant Dean for Pro Bono Kimberly Emery at (424) 924-1419 or email@example.com.
+If you have any questions or concerns about the Pro Bono Program or your student volunteer, please contact Assistant Dean for Pro Bono Kimberly Emery at (424) 924-1419 or email@example.com.